 It is important for students to be aware that they are applying for and enrolling in a college class, and the expectations of the class will reflect this.
 The grade earned will become part of the student’s permanent college record.

 Once a student has submitted a registration form, an obligation to pay fees is in effect until such time as that obligation may be reduced by an official withdrawal or reduction of credit load.
-The amount refunded and fees owed are based on the length of the course and the week in which the student withdraws.
-Please contact your instructor and the CCIHS coordinator immediately in the event you wish to withdraw from or drop a course.
-Failure to notify our office can result in a grade of an “F” being issued on the student’s permanent college transcript.
+The amount refunded/fees owed is based on the length of the course and the week in which the student withdraws.
+Please contact your instructor in the event you wish to withdraw from or drop a course.
+Failure to notify our office can result in an “F” grade being issued on a student’s permanent college transcript.

 All registered students at UW-Green Bay are given a campus network account that they can use to access campus resources such as the Student Information System, campus email, Desire2Learn (D2L), and various library resources.

-Students will receive a letter with network account information after their applications have been processed.
+Students will receive a letter with network account information after their applications and registrations have been processed.
 A network account is set up at the time of application in preparation for registration.
-Please keep this account information and bring it with you on the day the CCIHS coordinator visits the high school; more information regarding this account will be shared at that time.
+Your teacher will give you your network account letter after the registration process has been completed.

 For full details including initial username/password information, account expiration policies, and account reset, please click here.